Brad-is-Love/no_horizons/README.md

-# no_horizons
+# Shards of Harmony
-Smart contracts for 2044: No Horizons
+Smart contracts for 2044: Shards of Harmony